hagenhaus/hagenhaus-com/en/docs/hhdatalist/examples/index.md

   new HHDataList({
     confirm: confirm,
     controlsAreSmall: false,
-    filter: 'birthYear is not null',
+    // filter: 'birthYear is not null',
+    filter: 'playerID like "xyz%"',
     filterById: (idField, idValue) => `${idField} like "${idValue}"`,
     filterPlaceholder: 'birthYear is not null and nameLast like "b%"',
     id: 'baseball-players-datalist',